Chief Instructor James Soviero, Godan

 and Aikido of Red Bank.

-Lynne Crystal, Nidan (2nd degree black belt) took her
+Lynne Crystal, Sandan (3rd degree black belt), Fukushidoin, took her

 first aikido test in 1996 and decided to train forever.
-Today, Lynne sees teaching
+Today, Lynne sees conducting every adult

 She and her husband Ted live in central New Jersey.